Previous Installment: Contact

 "What's up there, dear?"

 "Yes, Dense already told us that.
 Ouch, dear.
-Perhaps you should come back down now."
+Perhaps you should come back

 "Oh, Auntie, am I hurting your shoulders?"